aehaldy/fullstack-codealong-finished/README.md

 2. Write a basic html template to show that the user has successfully logged in.
 3. Taking advantage of handlebars templating, we'll dynamically show the username.

+## Create the User Model
+1. We need to be able to reliably retrieve the data of users who have signed up, so we need to store them in our database.
+2. Users will have a username, email, and password.
+Remember to leverage bcrypt to hash user passwords and create a utility function on the `User` class which will check the user's password.
+3. To the `hooks` object on the Sequelize instance for `User`, add our bcrypt hashing.

 ### The Controller (Express with Handlebars) will control which of these views users receive, based on session authentication.
+1. In the `controllers` folder, create an `index.js` and `home-routes.js` file.
+Also create a subfolder called `api`.
+The `api` subfolder will contain our `user-routes` and an `index.js` file as well.
+2. Import the API and home-routes using `express.Router()`.
+3. Set up basic API routing.
+In `user-routes.js`, create two post routes (one for creating a user and one for logging out).
 &nbsp;

 ## Create the Server: